The skies over Boise were cloudy but appeared smoke-free on the morning of Monday, Aug. 27.

-Here’s IDEQ’s forecast for the weekend:
+Here’s IDEQ’s forecast for Monday:

 Worried about the smoke impacting your health?
 Here are some tips from a Boise pulmonologist on how to protect yourself and family.